Innsbruck: Early history

-Annexation and bombing
+Annexation and World War II

 In 1938 Austria was annexed by Nazi Germany in the Anschluss.
+During World War II, Innsbruck was the location of two subcamps of the Dachau concentration camp, including a special camp for prominent people from 16 countries and their families, who were held as hostages, including former Prime Minister of France Léon Blum, former regent of Hungary Miklós Horthy, former Chancellor of Austria Kurt Schuschnigg, Italian general Giuseppe Garibaldi II and a nephew of Winston Churchill.
 Between 1943 and April 1945, Innsbruck experienced twenty-two air raids and suffered heavy damage.

 Euroregion Tyrol-South Tyrol-Trentino

 In 1996, the European Union approved further cultural and economic integration between the Austrian province of Tyrol and the Italian autonomous provinces of South Tyrol and Trentino by recognizing the creation of the Euroregion Tyrol-South Tyrol-Trentino.